vilazodone (Oral route)Pronunciation

 It is best to take vilazodone with food.

 The dose of vilazodone will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of vilazodone.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For treatment of depression:

-- Adults—At first, 10 milligrams (mg) as a single dose once a day.
-Your doctor may adjust your dose as needed.
+- Adults—At first, 10 milligrams (mg) as a single dose once a day for 7 days.
+Then, your doctor may adjust your dose as needed.
 However, the dose is usually not more than 40 mg per day.

 - Children—Use is not recommended.